my-cumbria-logo, my-cumbria-logo Toggle navigation

 Accessible Study Room, Picture of the Accessible Study Room with led and laser lighting, PC with adjustable height desk and ergonomic chair, soft chair and yoga mat

-In the newly configured room you will find:
+In the room on the 1st floor you will find:

 • an adjustable height desk with ergonomic chair